 Neurodegeneration program (Alzheimer’s and Parkinson’s disease)

-- Professor Kevin Barnham (University of Melbourne / Mental Health Research Institute)
+- Professor Kevin Barnham (University of Melbourne / Florey Institute of Neuroscience and Mental Health)

 - Professor Soumya Ghosh (Australian Neuromuscular Research Institute)